czbiohub-sf/compmicro-ndutils-env/README.md

 To update this environment:
 * Check out the git repo and make edits
   * Update top-level Python dependencies by editing requirements.in
+  * Regenerate requirements.txt from requirements.in by running "pip-compile --no-emit-options".
+(Requires "pip install pip-tools".)
 * Commit and push/merge changes to the *main* branch
 * Tag the commit with a version identifier (`git tag vX.Y.Z`)
 * Push the tag with `git push --tags` (warning this pushes ALL local tags)
 * Monitor [GitHub actions](https://github.com/czbiohub-sf/compmicro-ndutils-env/actions) to confirm the build succeeds
-* If needed, deploy the new environment to your infrastructure (e.g. by running "conda update ...".)
+* If needed, deploy the new environment to your infrastructure (e.g. by running "conda env update --file=environment.yml".)
 Deployment documentation is not included here as it varies between sites.

 ## Creating a new environment
 If you want to use the code in this repo as a template for creating a new environment, you will need to make the following changes: